jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 ![Pins Table overview](img\Pins-Table_overview_Daisy_plugdata.png)

-[Link to spreadsheet](https://docs.google.com/spreadsheets/d/1xtg_s1tk8tm-6qNkBLFc6V1L_Mpmu-PCOvv7qEyr9mU/edit?usp=sharing) showing the pin numbers used in on the Daisy board, Plugdata, Synthux, ...
+Follow this [link to the spreadsheet](https://docs.google.com/spreadsheets/d/1xtg_s1tk8tm-6qNkBLFc6V1L_Mpmu-PCOvv7qEyr9mU/edit?usp=sharing) showing the pin numbers used in on the Daisy board, Plugdata, Synthux, ...

 When you're making your own board it can be a handy tool to make your own copy and list your own connections and custom names.

 ***

-Here's a piece of the [linked table](https://docs.google.com/spreadsheets/d/1xtg_s1tk8tm-6qNkBLFc6V1L_Mpmu-PCOvv7qEyr9mU/edit?usp=sharing) with the pins of the Simple Touch as an example:
+Here's a part of that [linked table](https://docs.google.com/spreadsheets/d/1xtg_s1tk8tm-6qNkBLFc6V1L_Mpmu-PCOvv7qEyr9mU/edit?usp=sharing) with the pins of the Simple Touch as an example:

 |Daisy seed pin numbers on the board|Daisy pin names digital|Daisy pin names analog|Pin names Synthux|Pin numbers for Simple Touch to use in Plugdata|Simple touch mpr121 Description|Custom names in my custom json see my notes here:|
 |:----|:----|:----|:----|:----|:----|:----|